syncfusion-content/windowsforms-docs/WindowsForms/SfSkinManager/GettingStarted.md

 ### Load theme assembly

-The assembly for the corresponding theme should be added as reference to set the theme for the child controls in the application.
+Assembly for the corresponding theme should be added as reference to set the theme for the child controls in the application.

-Before applying theme for the SfSkinManager, required theme assembly should be loaded to application.
+Before applying theme for the SfSkinManager, required theme assembly should be loaded to the application.

-In the below example, reference for `Syncfusion.Office2016Theme.WinForms` assembly has been added and loaded to apply Office2016Theme for the SfSkinManager.

 {% tabs %}
 {% highlight c# %}